Bundesliga-Gruppe: Bodies

-The leadership of the DFL, which includes the CEO and the supervisory, attend the annual shareholders' meeting.
-Part of the supervisory board of the DFL forms a personal union with the Vorstand of the Ligaverband.
+The leadership of the Bundesliga, which includes the CEO and the supervisory, attend the annual shareholders' meeting.
+Part of the supervisory board of the Bundesliga-Gruppe forms a personal union with the Vorstand of Bundesliga e.V..

-Wilfried Straub was the first CEO of the DFL, serving from 2001 until 2005.
+Wilfried Straub was the first CEO of the Bundesliga-Gruppe, serving from 2001 until 2005.
 In 2005, Christian Seifert became the chief executive.
 His contract ended 2021.
-In 2022 Donata Hopfen became the first female CEO of the DFL.
+In 2022 Donata Hopfen became the first female CEO of the Bundesliga-Gruppe.
 In February 2022, she was open to plans to introduce playoffs in the Bundesliga.
 There is also the idea of holding the Supercup abroad.